Lotto98/Geom_3D_CV_proj/README.md

 ## Usage `relighting.py`

-This script relight a coin using the data from a specified interpolation method.
+This script relights a coin using the data from a specified interpolation method.

 ```bash
 usage: relighting.py [-h] --coin {1,2,3,4} --method {RBF,PTM,RBF_cuda}